Learn more about the Climate Change Levy, an environmental energy tax for businesses

 The Climate Change Levy (CCL) is an environmental tax on commercial energy use.

-It was introduced in the UK in April 2001 and was designed to encourage businesses to be more energy efficient and to reduce greenhouse emissions.
+It was introduced in the UK in April 2001 and was designed to encourage businesses to be more energy efficient and to reduce greenhouse gas emissions.

 CCL is charged on ‘taxable commodities’ supplied for lighting, heating and power purposes to business customers in the industrial, commercial, agricultural and public service sectors.